WHAT IS MASS RAPID TRANSIT?

 The Project was approved by the Government in December 2010 and was made an Entry Point Project of the Economic Transformation Programme (ETP) under the Greater Kuala Lumpur/Klang Valley National Key Economic Area (NKEA).
 The ETP is driven by the Performance Management and Delivery Unit (PEMANDU) of the Prime Minister’s Department.

 The Project was initially proposed to the Government by a private sector consortium in early 2010 and consisted of three MRT lines.
-The first MRT line implemented was the 51km Sungai Buloh-Kajang (SBK) line.
+The first MRT line implemented was the 51km Kajang Line.
 Construction of the line was officially launched on 8 July 2011 by the Prime Minister of Malaysia, YAB Dato’ Sri Mohd Najib Bin Tun Abdul Razak.

-The Prime Minister also launched the first phase of the SBK Line on 15 December 2016 and the complete alignment on 17 July 2017.
-Approval for the implementation of the second MRT line, the SSP Line, was given by the Government in February 2014 while the final approval of the SSP Line Railway Scheme was obtained in October 2015.
-The official ground breaking ceremony for the SSP Line took place on 15 September 2016.
+The Prime Minister also launched the first phase of the Kajang Line on 15 December 2016 and the complete alignment on 17 July 2017.
+Approval for the implementation of the second MRT line, the Putrajaya Line, was given by the Government in February 2014 while the final approval of the Putrajaya Line Railway Scheme was obtained in October 2015.
+The official ground breaking ceremony for the Putrajaya Line took place on 15 September 2016.